-Attention: Due to the measures taken by the government to deal with the COVID-19 (corona) virus, all eating and drinking establishments and tourist attractions in the Netherlands take extra safety precautions and have limited space to welcome their visitors.
-Consult the websites of the locations for more information.
+Attention: Due to the measures taken by the government to deal with the COVID-19 (corona) virus, all eating and drinking establishments and tourist attractions in the Netherlands are closed.
+Consult the websites of the locations for the most up to date information.

 The Romans knew what they were doing over 2,000 years ago in Noviomagus.
 The Nijmegen region has it all: a perfect position in a magnificent undulating river landscape between the Rhine, Meuse and Waal rivers with lush, fertile river soil in which fruit trees flourish and the branches of the vines reach for the sky.